-If a website redesign is on your mind in September, we have some advice:
+If a website redesign is on your mind in September, I have some advice:

 Perhaps you want to infuse new messaging from a recent brand platform into the site.
 Maybe you need better navigational paths, but the site’s information architecture is pre-2004.
 It could be that students and alumni are regularly reminding you about the limits of your site on phones or tablets.
 Focus on what you want, not on what you have.
 Spend as little time as possible cataloging what’s wrong with your current site.
 Instead, spend that time identifying goals.

 Start with content.

 Pour a cup of coffee, silence your phone, and read through the top-level landing pages on your current website.
 Well?
 Does it reflect the school you know and love?
 Consider a more detailed content audit of marketing-critical pages.
 A look at 25 or so pages will tell you a lot about where you stand with content.
 You want your website to be authentic to your campus.
 Content can make it so.